Product Name: Ahrefs

 Domain rating is a proprietary Ahrefs’ metric that shows the score of a domain name backlink profile on a logarithmic scale from 0 to 100.
 DR is measured on a logarithmic scale from 0 to 100, with the latter being the strongest

 UR is similar to DR but it’s for individual pages.
-What interesting here is, they take an account of both the internal as well as external backlinks to give a score.
+What is interesting here is, that they take an account of both the internal as well as external backlinks to give a score.
 They also consider the damping factor and respect the ‘Nofollow” attribute while calculating the UR.

 Ahrefs Review: Top features you should be using